WWitman/zettajs-tutorials/6-beaglebone/README.md

     `node index.js`

 2. The server output should look like this.
-Notice the output has some new information that we didn't see before -- the State Machine device we added to the server was discovered by something called a "scout".
-We'll discuss scouts in detail in the next tutorial.
-For now, just note that the device was discovered.
+Note that the `beaglebone_led` device was discovered.
 This means that Zetta found the device and has generated APIs for it.

     ```
     node index.js